Jens-Kluge/Wavelet-CppWForms/README.md

 ![Excel Import](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/Excel%20Import.GIF)

 Set of 33.351 wind speed measurements for 40 m above ground level (AGL), zero-padded to the next power of 2.
 A decomposition of the signal into different levels (upcoming) will allow to differentiate the daily/seasonal variations of the wind speed from the random fluctuations.

+You can click on the button next to the range textfield to minimize the control to the size of the textbox and button.
+For selection you can click on the first cell and then into the text field to activate the control.
+As long as the control is active the displayed cell range is adjusted to the current selection.
+You can also click on the extend button to extend the range to the end.
+Data Import works via direct assignment to an object array as opoposed to looping through the spreadsheet rows.
+This method is reasonably fast and can handle large data sets with over 32.000 rows.